 The Execution of Mary Queen of Scots (1895)

-Director: Director: Alfred Clark.
-The film is sometimes called “The Execution of Mary Stuart” (1895) and it is the earliest surviving film using special effects, notably the ‘stop trick.’
-It lasts about 18 seconds and was produced by Thomas Edison.
+Director: Alfred Clark.
+The film is sometimes called “The Execution of Mary Stuart” (1895) and it is the earliest surviving film using a special effect, namely the ‘stop trick.’
+It lasts about 18 seconds and it was produced by Thomas Edison.
+Alfred Clark was the supervising director of Edison’s film division.

 Georges Méliès Short Films (1896-1912)

 Director: George Méliès.
-George Méliès is the great pioneer of early narrative and special effects-based films.
-These pictures are incredibly ingenious for the time – the cutting room floor plays a key role in the development of each of these films as we see Méliès’s chaotic and imaginative world filled with magic and intrigue.
+George Méliès is the great French pioneer of early narrative and special effects-based films.
+These pictures are incredibly ingenious for the time – the cutting room floor plays a key role in the development of each movie as we see Méliès’s chaotic and imaginative world filled with magic and intrigue.
 His world is often disordered and scrambled with characters frantically searching about as objects and people disappear in and out of frame.
-He created hundreds of films in his day, of which only a small portion survive.
+Méliès created hundreds of films in his heyday, and only a small selection survives today, but what has survived is extraordinary.

 Le Voyage dans la Lune (1902)

 Director: George Méliès.
-Loosely based on H.G.
-Wells and Jules Verne novels, “The Trip to the Moon” is Méliès’s masterpiece about a group of scientist who blast their way to the moon in a little bullet.
+Loosely based on novels by H.G.
+Wells and Jules Verne, “The Trip to the Moon” is Méliès’s masterpiece about a group of scientist who blast their way to the moon in a little bullet.
 They encounter odd creatures on the surface and escape from the leader by falling back to earth where they are celebrated with a parade.
 Even today, this short French film is astounding and awe-inspiring.

 Life of an American Fireman (1903)